 Pandemic shifts contractors to think digital

-On March 18, 2021 by By Burcin Kaplanoglu, executive director and innovation officer, Oracle Global Business Units
+BY: Burcin Kaplanoglu, executive director and innovation officer, Oracle Global Business Units

 The change in requirements on worksites is driving construction companies to implement methods such as remote monitoring and artificial intelligence to achieve project delivery.

 Faced with the ongoing COVID-19 pandemic, the construction industry is starting to learn how to respond to a new and unprecedented era of disruption.
 Challenges ranging from handling disruptions in global supply chains to implementing strict physical distancing rules to keep worksites open, have resulted in slower progress on some projects.